linusericsson/linusericsson.github.io/_pages/about.md

 ## Teaching

 During my 4th year at Durham University, I undertook weekly teaching and demonstrating tasks.
 This included helping out students in their first and second years in practicals and marking minor assignments.
-The main course I taught was the 1st year computer science course [Introduction to Programming](https://github.com/DurhamIP).
+The main course I taught was the first year computer science course [Introduction to Programming](https://github.com/DurhamIP).

 ## Contact